Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel calculus for Grassmannians

+\begin{remark} \Cref{distantprop} remains valid also when $C$ and $D$ are not distant.
+However, we only consider distant strips as this is the only case we actually need. \end{remark}

-Since $C$ and $D$ are distant Dyck strips, they can be removed from $\mu$ in any order and we have $\nu=\mu-D-C$ and $\lambda=\mu-C$.
-The remaining part of this section is devoted to this case.
-Our strategy is to construct a new complex $\tilde{E}\in \calC^b(\sbim^I)$ such that its minimal complex is $E_\mu^I$ and it is easier to study than $E_\mu^I$ itself. \end{enumerate}
+The proof of \Cref{distantprop} will take most of the remainder of this section.
+Our strategy is to construct a new complex $\tilde{E}\in \calC^b(\sbim^I)$ such that its minimal complex is $E_\mu^I$ and it is easier to study than $E_\mu^I$ itself.
+We first need the following simple fact about complexes.
+This is based on \cite[\S 6.1, Footnote 3]{EW1}.